artursharykin/Steam-Spam-Caller/README.md

 ### Controls
 To start the program use `CTRL+J`.
 The user will be called every 1.001 seconds, because Steam doesn't allow faster ringing.

-To stop the program press `CTRL+J` again.
+To exit the script, you may either press `CTRL+J` or `esc`, there is no pausing functionality.

-To exit the script press `esc`.
-It will stop the AutoHotkey file from running in your system tray.

 ## Customization
 The start hotkey can be edited to be any key.
 The `^` is the `CTRL` and the `j` is the `J` key.
 You can change it to whatever you desire.